mvassaux/mvassaux.github.io/projects/concrete/index.md

 On the development side of things, which was most of my PhD allocation, I spent my time developing the microscale model of a batch of concrete.
 Originally it was an existing lattice model that I extended to a particle-based model, or as we call it now a beam-particle model [[2]](#pbeam).
 In short, the continuum is discretised using Voronoï tessellation, polygonal particles are initially linked by brittle beams, and upon their failure can interact further by contact and friction.
 To enhance numerical stability, which was severely impaired by the simultaneous integration of brittle failure, contact and friction, I also redesigned the solution algorithm to solve quasi-static equilibrium [[3]](#plattice).
 <!-- The whole code is freely available on github **ref: github/deap** . -->

 Findings on the microscale mechanisms related to cracks closure led us to the formulation of a constitutive model for quasi-brittle materials cyclically loaded with enhanced numerical stability [[1]](#pregul).
-The model ([source](http://www-cast3m.cea.fr/index.php?page=sources&source=concyc2), [example](http://www-cast3m.cea.fr/index.php?page=exemples&exemple=concyc), [notice](http://www-cast3m.cea.fr/index.php?page=notices&notice=MODE#ENDOMMAGEMENT)) is now implemented and available in the open-source structural analysis and fluid mechanics software [Cast3M](http://www-cast3m.cea.fr/) based on the finite element method developed at the CEA.
+The model ([source](http://www-cast3m.cea.fr/index.php?page=sources&source=concyc2){: target="_blank"}, [example](http://www-cast3m.cea.fr/index.php?page=exemples&exemple=concyc){: target="_blank"}, [notice](http://www-cast3m.cea.fr/index.php?page=notices&notice=MODE#ENDOMMAGEMENT){: target="_blank"}) is now implemented and available in the open-source structural analysis and fluid mechanics software [Cast3M](http://www-cast3m.cea.fr/){: target="_blank"} based on the finite element method developed at the CEA.

 ## publications
 {: name="publications"}

-[1] Maxime Vassaux, Benjamin Richard, Frédéric Ragueneau, and Alain Millard.<br>[*Regularised crack behaviour effects on continuum modelling of quasi-brittle materials under cyclic loading.*](https://hal.archives-ouvertes.fr/hal-01271756/)<br>Engineering Fracture Mechanics, 149 (2015): 18-36.
+[1] Maxime Vassaux, Benjamin Richard, Frédéric Ragueneau, and Alain Millard.<br>[*Regularised crack behaviour effects on continuum modelling of quasi-brittle materials under cyclic loading.*](https://hal.archives-ouvertes.fr/hal-01271756/){: target="_blank"}<br>Engineering Fracture Mechanics, 149 (2015): 18-36.
 {: id="pregul"}

-[2] Maxime Vassaux, Cécile Oliver-Leblond, Benjamin Richard, and Frédéric Ragueneau.<br>[*Beam-particle approach to model cracking and energy dissipation in concrete: Identification strategy and validation.*](http://hal.upmc.fr/hal-01297333)<br>Cement and Concrete Composites, 70 (2016): 1-14.
+[2] Maxime Vassaux, Cécile Oliver-Leblond, Benjamin Richard, and Frédéric Ragueneau.<br>[*Beam-particle approach to model cracking and energy dissipation in concrete: Identification strategy and validation.*](http://hal.upmc.fr/hal-01297333){: target="_blank"}<br>Cement and Concrete Composites, 70 (2016): 1-14.
 {: id="pbeam"}

-[3] Maxime Vassaux, Benjamin Richard, Frédéric Ragueneau, Alain Millard, and Arnaud Delaplace.<br>[*Lattice models applied to cyclic behavior description of quasi‐brittle materials: advantages of implicit integration.*](https://hal.archives-ouvertes.fr/hal-01177051)<br>International Journal for Numerical and Analytical Methods in Geomechanics, 39 (2015): 775-798.
+[3] Maxime Vassaux, Benjamin Richard, Frédéric Ragueneau, Alain Millard, and Arnaud Delaplace.<br>[*Lattice models applied to cyclic behavior description of quasi‐brittle materials: advantages of implicit integration.*](https://hal.archives-ouvertes.fr/hal-01177051){: target="_blank"}<br>International Journal for Numerical and Analytical Methods in Geomechanics, 39 (2015): 775-798.
 {: id="plattice"}